jiajunhe98/Machine-Learning-Algorithms/README.md

 # Machine Learning Algorithms

-This repository implements some of Machine Learning Alogrithms.
+This repository implements some of Machine Learning Algorithms.

 Comments and discussion are always highly appreciated :)